grandrea/xi-local-install/README.md

 	...
 	});}

+This should enable you to open the "new search" page in the history page.

+#### mount the storage server samba share

-### configuration of the storage server
+define the storage server in /etc/hosts by adding the line with its ip e.g.
-Install samba

-	sudo apt-get install samba

-Create a folder for storage for all the xi data.
-Remeber it will get HUUUGE.

-	mkdir storage
+	192.168.0.7     storage

-create a share in samba

-	sudo /etc/samba/smb.conf

-and add the section from example_smb.conf at the bottom of the file, editing the path and if needed last 2 lines for users with access (by default is a group called rsmbusers that will need to be created)
+Add the following line to /etc/fstab on the webserver.

 ### configuration of the computational server